-Individuals Convicted Of Certain Crimes May Not Be Eligible
+Individuals Convicted of Certain Crimes May Not Be Eligible

+Not everyone who petitions the court for the restoration of their firearm rights will be successful.
+Some felonies are not eligible for rights restoration through this process.
 Those convicted of a Measure 11 Offense — an offense with a mandatory minimum sentence in Oregon — usually cannot have their rights restored.
 Examples of these crimes include murder, first-degree manslaughter, first-degree robbery and other offenses.

-Many people enjoy hunting but can no longer do it legally because of firearm restrictions.
-Many of these individuals were convicted years or even decades ago, yet they still have to miss annual hunting trips with friends and family.
-They could lose out on the opportunity to teach their children how to hunt and use a firearm.
+Many people enjoy hunting but can no longer do it legally because of restrictions on their right to possess a firearm because of a felony conviction in their past.
+Many of these individuals were convicted years or even decades ago, yet must miss annual hunting trips with friends and family as well as the opportunity to teach their children how to hunt and use a firearm.

-The Petition Process For Firearm Rights Restoration
+The Petition Process for Firearm Rights Restoration